Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services

 \section{Conclusion}

-This work is one component of the overall pursuit to utilize a vast amount of expected DER penetration for the benefit of the future grid, driven by the proposition that multitude of geographically distributed DERs with var control capability can be seen as flexible var resources (mini SVCs) for the grid.
-To facilitate this vision, a systematic OPF based methodology is proposed to construct an \textit{aggregated net var capability curve} and flexibility region of a distribution network with high DER penetration, analogous to a conventional bulk generator.
-The proposed capability curve also accounts for DER curtailment that enables TSO to utilize both P and Q flexibilities provided by DERs into their planning and operational activities.
-The results on an unbalanced 37 bus test system confirms the availability of significant flexibility by DERs in most of the conditions.
-Further, the impact of distribution voltage constraints, inverter sizing and, T-D coupling on the flexibility region is discussed.
-In order to comply with new grid codes such as IEEE1547, either curtailment or inverter oversize might be necessary.
-It is observed that a large chunk of DERs concentrate at the end of the feeder shrinks the flexibility region significantly due to voltage constraints.
-Finally, the potential impact of such var provision on the transmission system performance is verified on an integrated T-D test system in cosimulation environment.
+This work is one of the components in the pursuit of utilizing the increasing DER penetration for the benefit of the future grid, driven by the proposition that multitude of geographically distributed DERs with var control capability can be seen as flexible var resources (mini SVCs) for the grid.
+To facilitate this vision, a systematic OPF based methodology is proposed to construct an \textit{aggregated net var capability curve} of a DS with high DER penetration, analogous to a conventional bulk generator.
+The proposed capability curve also accounts for DER headroom that enables TSO to utilize both P and Q flexibility provided by DERs into their planning and operational activities.
+The impact of DS voltage constraints, inverter sizing and, T-D coupling on the flexibility region are discussed via results on an unbalanced IEEE 37 bus DS.
+Finally, It is shown how aggregated DER var flexibility can affect the transmission system performance on an integrated T-D test system in a cosimulation environment.

-Certainly, the formulation and details of inclusion of the proposed flexibility in grid planning and operations remain an exciting challenge for future studies that also require a larger discussion on policy, payment structure etc. Nonetheless, the results are encouraging and indicate that the proposed aggregated capability indeed has potential to improve grid optimality by providing enhanced flexibility services to TSO.
+Certainly, the formulation and details of inclusion of the proposed flexibility in grid planning and operations remain an exciting challenge for future studies that require a larger discussion on policy, payment structure etc. Nonetheless, the results are encouraging and indicate that the proposed aggregated capability indeed has potential to improve grid optimality by providing enhanced flexibility services to TSO.